barbouchyoussef/Cinema-UML/readme.md

 ## 📌 Project Introduction
 This project aims to develop an **online cinema ticketing platform** for multi-hall cinemas.
 The system allows users to book tickets and manage reservations easily, reducing queues and optimizing cinema session management.
 It covers **movie, hall, session management**, and **secure online payments**.
 The project highlights **UML modeling**, object-oriented design, and system analysis skills.

 ---
+## 🛠️ Tools and Methodologies Used
+- **UML Diagrams:** Use Case, Class, Sequence, and State diagrams
+- **Project Specification & Design Techniques:**
+  - Requirements analysis
+  - Decision tables
+  - Object lifecycle modeling
+  - Sequence-to-algorithm translation
+- **Software Modeling Approach:**
+  - Object-Oriented Analysis and Design (OOAD)
+  - Refinement of UML diagrams to align with programming structures
+  - Aggregation, Composition, and Associations implemented conceptually
+- **Technologies Referenced:**
+  - Conceptual Java classes for entities
+  - Mockup of GUI workflows (Java Swing referenced in design)
+  - Database schema considerations (MySQL)

+This project is **educational**, focusing on system specification and design rather than full implementation.

+---